Lincoln-developer/Lincoln-developer/README.md

 💻 Aspiring Interpreter Engineer | CPython Contributor | Passionate Python Developer

 Hi there! 👋 I'm a Python developer with a deep love for interpreter design and performance optimization.
 My mission is to improve the internals of CPython and contribute to the performance and scalability of the Python ecosystem.
-⚡ Fun fact: I love building for other !
+⚡ Fun fact: I love building for others !

 I specialize in: